 The term “macros” is short for “macronutrients” and refers to the large nutrients that make up all of our food.
 The three main macronutrients that we are concerned about are protein, fat and carbohydrates.

 But, if calories are king for determining changes to your weight, macros are king for determining changes to body composition.
-Macros are what make calories “not equal”; they are what make 100 calories of broccoli completely different than 100 calories of peanut butter or completely different than 100 calories of ground turkey breast.
+Macros are what make calories “not equal”; they are what make 100 calories of broccoli completely different than 100 calories of peanut butter or completely different than 100 calories of ground turkey.

 If you care about how strong and fit you are and don’t so much care about what the number on the scale says – tracking macros over calories (or blocks or points or something else), is the best approach to do so.